Peter Charleton: Early life

 He was educated at St Mary's College, Dublin, Trinity College Dublin and King's Inns.
-He was the auditor of the College Historical Society between 1977 and 1978.
+He was the Auditor of the College Historical Society between 1977 and 1978.
 His immediate predecessor was Mary Harney.
 He was in the final of the Irish Times Debate in 1977 and won the Benchers' Trophy for legal debate with Alex Schuster in 1979.
 As auditor of the CHS, his inaugural address was on the subject of "Republicanism Reviewed" and featured contributions from Conor Cruise O'Brien, John A. Murphy, Bernadette Devlin McAliskey, Mairéad Corrigan, Noël Browne and John Brooke, 2nd Viscount Brookeborough.

 Legal career

 He was called to the Bar in 1979, and became a senior counsel in 1995.
 He was the first senior counsel to appear in an Irish court without a wig, following the enactment of the Courts and Court Officers Act 1995.
 He was appointed to the Advisory Group on Criminal Law and Procedure in 1996 by Minister for Justice Nora Owen.

 His legal practice included appearing for the Director of Public Prosecutions in criminal trials.
 He was prosecuting counsel in cases against Catherine Nevin for murder, and Paul Ward and John Gilligan in the Special Criminal Court for the murder of Veronica Guerin.
 Charleton also represented clients as a criminal defence barrister and in family law, judicial review and commercial law cases.
 He represented Christy Burke in a defamation action in 1996 and Eircom in a case related to the publication of a phone sex line in their telephone directory.
 He defended Ritchie Neville and Jason "J" Brown of the boyband 5ive following charges arising out of an altercation in Temple Bar, Dublin in 2001.

 He worked as senior counsel for the Morris Tribunal into allegations of corruption in the Donegal division of the Garda Síochána.
 He was joined by Paul McDermott SC and Anthony Barr.
 He left the Morris Tribunal two years before it finished to take up an appointment to the High Court.

 Charleton has also represented the State in cases before the European Court of Justice.

 He is the author of a number books on criminal law and has also published on family and constitutional law, copyright, extradition and judicial review.
 He lectured in the King's Inns in the law of tort between 1982 and 1984, Trinity College Dublin in criminal law between 1986 and 1988, Fordham University, The University of Washington, and China University of Political Science and Law.
-He is also an adjunct professor of criminal law and criminology at NUI Galway and regularly delivers lectures there.
+He is also an adjunct professor of criminal law and criminology at University of Galway and regularly delivers lectures there.

 He was Chairman of the National Archives of Ireland Advisory Council from 2011 to 2016, an unpaid position.